 Feedback & Complaints Procedure

-The Irish Heart Foundation is committed to delivering quality work at all times and to ensuring that all our communications & interactions with the general public and our supporters are of the highest possible standard.
+The Irish Heart Foundation is committed to delivering quality work at all times and to ensuring that all our communications and interactions with the general public and our supporters are of the highest possible standard.

-However we do accept that occasionally things can go wrong.
-If you are dissatisfied with any aspect of the charity’s work we would like to hear from you.
+However, we do accept that occasionally things can go wrong.
+If you are dissatisfied with any aspect of the charity’s work, we would like to hear from you.

 We aim to ensure that: